xerolinux/XeroWiki/docs/scripts.md

 ### Final words

 That’s it, boys and girls, we’ve successfully installed our system! 🎉 The rest is in your capable hands now.
 Dive into the toolkit, poke around, and see if there’s anything that catches your fancy.
 Who knows, you might even stumble upon something that’ll make your setup sing!
 Just don’t blame me if you get lost in the endless sea of tweaks and options, consider it part of the adventure.

+[**KDE Plasma**](https://github.com/xerolinux/XeroHub/blob/main/content/script/xero-plasma.sh){:target="_blank"} & [**Gnome**](https://github.com/xerolinux/XeroHub/blob/main/content/script/xero-gnome.sh){:target="_blank"} install scripts have been archived and will no longer be getting any updates since they have now become full ISOs.
+You can still use them should you want to, just know that I will not be providing any support for them going forward..

 😄 Happy tinkering! 😄